tstromberg/site/content/_index.md

 ## Thomas

-### :cyclone: Learning via continuous near-failure
+### :cyclone: Learning through continuous near-failure

 Born in Sweden, and based out of San Francisco, Thomas is imposter syndrome personified: